kube-ci/engine/docs/guides/workplan_status_logs.md

 # Workplan Status and Logs

-This tutorial will show you how to use interactive `workplan-logs` CLI to collect logs of different steps.
-Also, how to use `workplan-viewer` web-ui to view workplan-status and logs.
+This tutorial will show you how to use interactive `workplan-logs` CLI to collect logs of different steps and `workplan-viewer` web-ui to view workplan-status and logs.

 Before we start, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).
 Now, install KubeCI engine in your cluster following the steps [here](/docs/setup/install.md).